opendistro/for-elasticsearch-docs/docs/elasticsearch/term.md

 For a list of all full-text queries, see [Full-text queries](../full-text/).

-If you want to query for an exact term “HAMLET” in the speaker field and don't need the results to be sorted by relevance scores, a term-level query is more efficient:
+If you want to query for an exact term like “HAMLET” in the speaker field and don't need the results to be sorted by relevance scores, a term-level query is more efficient:

 ```json
 GET shakespeare/_search